Billing for Standard, Agency, and Partner accounts

 When an Agency or Partner manages your billing

-If your Standard account is a sub account under an Agency or Partner, you don't pay your own subscriptions and you can't enable consolidated invoicing for yourself.
-In your Billing menu you'll see a message indicating that an Agency or Partner is paying for your subscriptions.
+If your Standard account is a sub account under an Agency or Partner account, you don't pay your own subscriptions and you can't enable consolidated invoicing for yourself.
+In your Billing menu you'll see a message indicating that an Agency or Partner account is paying for your subscriptions.

 Agency and Partner account billing

 Agency and Partner accounts don't own containers or Gateways themselves, so they have no subscriptions of their own to pay.
 What they do is pay the subscriptions of the Standard sub accounts they manage, on a single consolidated invoice.
-Consolidated invoicing is automatic for sub accounts under your billing, there is no opt-out except for removing your billing method.
+Consolidated invoicing is automatic for sub accounts under your billing, there is no opt-out unless you remove all of the sub accounts.

 What you pay for

 A single monthly invoice covers every active subscription on every sub account under your billing.
-Each line on the invoice identifies which sub account, container, and subscription it belongs to so you can reconcile usage across clients.
+Each line on the invoice identifies which sub account, product, and subscription it belongs to, making it easy for you to track and verify usage for your clients.

 How sub accounts see it